Barnmice Equestrian Social Community

 Profile Information

 I started riding when I was 36 years old and have trained in dressage, jumping and cross country.
-I don't have my own horse but my trainer has nearly 20 and I have a partial lease with Griffin, the palamino in my photos so I don't need one.
+I don't have my own horse so I lease instead.
 I love riding, grooming and training horses.
 Heck, I just love being at the barn and around horses.
 I cannot go a week without riding.
 Horses have taught me a lot about myself.
-I have gained confidence and an inner calm from them.
+I have gained confidence and an inner calm from riding.

 Country